asilvas/node-image-steam/README.md

   A simple, fast, and highly customizable on-the-fly image manipulation web server built atop Node.js.

-***State: Alpha***
+***State: Beta***

 # Why Image Steam?

-There are a number of options out there, but IS differentiates itself by:
+There are a number of options out there, but differentiates itself by:

 * Separating itself from a Web Server, so core logic can be used elsewhere.
-  Routing, mapping, image processing, storage make up the core components.
+  Routing, throttling, image processing, storage make up the core components.
+* Optimizes originally uploaded asset to account for large uploads, enabling a higher quality service by making the pipeline for image operations substantially faster.
+* Quality of service features such as throttling and memory thresholds, to best take advantage of your hardware under ideal and non ideal scenarios.
 * Highly configurable.
 Everything all the way down to how image operations are mapped can be overridden.
 Most solutions are very prescriptive on how it must work.
+* Supports, but does not require a CDN to front it.
 * Provides an abstraction atop image processing libraries, enabling per-operation level of control to enable using the right tool for the given operation.
 Bugs, features, performance are a few of the factors that may influence this.
-* Quality of service features such as throttling and memory thresholds, to best take advantage of your hardware under ideal and non ideal scenarios.
 * Friendly CLI to create your web server.
 No forking necessary.
 * Good *Nix & Windows support.
 * Device centric responses, where more than a URI may influence response.
   Compression and Accepts header (i.e. WebP) being examples.